Want to sign up for our blog?

 4. You’ve Got A Return Offender!

 Does your cat return to the same spot in the house to do their business?
 They might have developed some new and unwanted habits!
+If you’re asking why is my female cat peeing everywhere or why is my cat peeing in the house in the same place, residual odour may be the culprit.

 If your cat has already urine marked in an inappropriate spot, they may be tempted by the scent to return and re-mark the area.
 Make sure you clean these areas thoroughly to discourage your cat - but avoid bleach or other ammonia-based cleaners as they can attract your furry friend back to the same spot!
+This is especially important if your cat peeing a lot has left strong smells that trigger repeat visits.

 5. Your Kitty Isn’t Well!

 While a sudden change in behaviour can be caused by stress or environmental changes, it’s important to check that your cat is healthy and well - illness or old age are common causes of inappropriate urinating.
-It’s important to always check with a vet to rule out any medical issues, such as a water infection, that might be affecting your pet.

 CREATE A HAPPY CAT ENVIRONMENT